mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 #### Database Choice

 SQLite was considered as an embedded database but we opted for [NeDB](https://github.com/louischatriot/nedb) instead as it is JS-only and has a familiar document-based interface, a natural match for Javascript [1].
-LMDB was not known of initially but may be very interesting later.
+But during Developer Preview testing, NeDB presented data corruption issues, leading us to implement a file-based data persistence solution.

 #### Concurrency
 In an Electron app, there is the main process, and then one process for each browser window you spawn.
 IPC is the method to communicate between them.
 If any long-running work is performed on a thread, it will block the associated UI.
 For example, blocking the main thread blocks the entire app.
 Blocking a browser process blocks the entire window, including its web contents.
 It was discovered that database operations blocked the process upon which they were run.
 For that reason concurrency was implemented by way of an abstraction over spawning a child process and performing IPC with it [2].